 Engagement with your buyer

-As part of the persona development process, it’s critical to both draw a very detailed “face” of your prospect on the canvas but also how he or she will interact and engage with your content and your sales process.
+As part of the persona development process, it’s critical to both draw a very detailed “face” of your prospect on the canvas and how he or she will interact and engage with your content and yoursales process.